The Human Surge: Analysis

 Picking up on the theme of internet psychology, critic Nick Pinkerton noted the film's ambition in addressing "the enormous cognitive earthquake represented by the internet's colonization of daily life".
-He considered the transition into the anthill to be reminiscent of David Lynch's Blue Velvet, where in the opening scene the camera similarly dives "beneath the manicured lawn".
+He considered the transition into the anthill to be reminiscent of the opening scene in David Lynch's Blue Velvet, where the camera similarly dives "beneath the manicured lawn" and into the ground.

 Several critics have found certain organizational elements within the film and, by extension, Williams' oeuvre.
 Leo Goldsmith of Cinema Scope has called Williams' work a "cinema of vectors", noting the constant geographical and ontological displacement throughout his films.
 Ambulatory passages are frequent in Williams' cinema, where (often young) characters are seen moving through dilapidated apartments, supermarkets, areas of urban decay, jungles, rocky hillsides and caves.
 The novelty in The Human Surge lies in its movement from literal/concrete places (anthill) to abstract/figurative places (internet).

 In the final segment, Williams wanted to address the "illusion of escape", by moving to the natural, verdant greens of the Filipino jungle, only to pull back into a machine-filled factory, which he found to be a "very strange" and "very digital place".

 Serbo-Croatian filmmaker Iva Radivojevic compared Williams' film to Lucrecia Martel's La Ciénaga (2001, eng.
 'The Swamp').
 Beyond both being feature debuts from Argentinian filmmakers, Radivojevic found The Human Surge to be starting "in a kind of swamp" and sharing a "mystical quality" with Martel's film, causing the spectator to be "injected into a kind of vacuum of time".

 When the movie was shown at the Maryland Film Festival, programmer Eric Allen Hatch invoked the genre called slow cinema, citing filmmakers such as Andrei Tarkovsky, Lisandro Alonso, Harmony Korine and Gus van Sant, who also use the camera to depict the passing of time through the frame.
 In an interview with the director for Filmmaker Magazine, critic Vadim Rizov picked up on that theme, and considered Hungarian filmmaker Béla Tarr as an important influence on the film's long tracking shots, which follows characters moving through space.
 He also mentioned van Sant, finding the handheld camera to be suggestive of "the physical foot leather fueling the camerawork."